BrandonArbour/DevOpsCapstone/README.md

 This project is focused on implementing DevOps practices into the development of a web application, here is an overview of the features implemented:

 - Docker image based on httpd, with a homepage giving a brief overview of the project
-- GitHub action to deploy the developement environment, triggers when code is changed:
+- GitHub action to deploy the development environment, triggers when code is changed:
   - Build the Docker image
   - Scan the image for vulnerabilities with Trivy
   - Push the image to Docker Hub